Barbeques Galore: History

-As part of a transformation of the brand, in 2020 Barbeques Galore launched a new TV campaign, ‘Now you’re cooking’, and also commenced the rollout of new design stores, creating a more engaging in-store experience.
-The company also added a number of new product ranges, including the introduction of fresh BBQ cuts of meat into a number of stores.
+As part of a transformation of the brand, in 2020, Barbeques Galore launched a new TV campaign, ‘Now you’re cooking’, and also commenced the rollout of new store design, creating a more engaging in-store experience.
+The company also added a number of new product ranges in a number of stores, including the introduction of fresh BBQ cuts of meat.

 Later that year, Inside Retail included Barbeques Galore on its list of the 20 coolest retailers for 2020.
-In 2021, Barbeques Galore won Gold at the Sydney Design Awards for its new concept store in Everton Park, and in 2022 was a winner at the Australian Retail Innovators Awards for the development and launch of the BBQ Legends loyalty program.
+In 2021, Barbeques Galore won Gold at the Sydney Design Awards for its new concept store in Everton Park and, in 2022, was a winner at the Australian Retail Innovators Awards for the development and launch of the BBQ Legends loyalty program.

-In 2022 the company outlined growth plans to open a number of new stores, expand ranges in store and online, and make further investment in its systems.
+In 2022, the company outlined growth plans to open a number of new stores, expand ranges in store and online, and make further investment in its systems.

-Barbeques Galore was named ‘Medium Retailer of the Year’ at the Australian Retail Association’s annual awards for 2024, and was also presented with a Good Design Award for the Ziggy Elite portable grill in the same year.
+Barbeques Galore was named "Medium Retailer of the Year" at the Australian Retail Association’s annual awards for 2024, and was also presented with a Good Design Award for the Ziggy Elite portable grill in the same year.

+In December 2025, the business was sold to the US investment firm Gordon Brothers.
+In February 2026, Barbeques Galore was placed in receivership with Ankura appointed receivers and managers and Grant Thornton appointed as administrator.
+At the time of entering administration, there were 68 company-owned stores and 27 franchises.
+"Liquidity issues" amidst a reportedly good turnaround have been blamed for the move, with receivers exploring options for the company.

+On 31 March 2026, receivers announced they were closing five underperforming company-owned stores around the country identified by the directors, and that there is "significant interest" in the company with an outcome expected for mid-April.

+On 9 June 2026, receivers announced that the remaining 62 stores will close, after receivers so far failed to find a buyer and suppliers could not approve a deed of company arrangement for Gordon Brothers to recapitalise the business themselves due to disagreements with their trading conditions.
+The franchisees are reported to not be affected by the receivership and continued to trade as beforehand during a "transitional" period.
+Grant Thornton was reportedly officially reappointed liquidator on 16 June.

+On 3 August 2026, the company's intellectual property and wholesale network were acquired by Seaford, Victoria-based outdoor adventure wholesaler ACOM International.
+The franchisees will continue to operate as ongoing licensees under this new ownership, with the owners also considering leveraging online retail, wholesale and possible other retailers in order to reinvigerate the business.